gsull151/EmmyTracker/README.md

-# Emerson's Schedule — standalone app setup
+# Emmy's Schedule — standalone app setup

-This is a small standalone version of the tracker that lives on GitHub Pages and saves data to a free Supabase database, so it works as a real app on your iPhone (and any other device) with no manual git commits required for day-to-day use.
-You'll only commit to the repo when the *code* changes — not when your *data* changes.
+This is a small standalone version of the tracker that lives on GitHub Pages and saves data to a free Supabase database, so it works as a real app on your iPhone (and any other device) with no manual git commits required for day-to-day use..

 ## Stack